aech12/aech12/README.md

-### Looking to inspire others about Web3 as much as it inspired me!

-- Terrible crypto trader 📉
+### Nexjs dev 😎

 - Loves Javascript 🚀
+- Bad crypto trader 📉
-- Don't be afraid to reach out 👋
+- Looking for better ways to build the web 👋